 For ten years I have been teaching administrative professionals all over the world how to find their voices, to be proactive and to work with their executives in proper strategic partnerships so that their skillsets underpin what their executives are trying to achieve.

 The skillsets of an executive and an assistant are totally different and the current pandemic highlights this.
 Crises are complex and require executives to both lead urgent change and manage effectively.
 You need to make immediate choices and allocate resources.
 The pace is fast, and decisive action is needed.
 Whilst an executive will be looking at the big picture stuff, driving everyone forward, making decisions and giving direction, the assistant tames chaos by doing the detail.
 They put procedures and processes into place to ensure that the executive’s ideas have structure and can be implemented step by step.
 They are expert at doing data analysis, background research, and writing briefing documents, freeing up your time to do the things that you are exceptional at.

-Used correctly an assistant can become source of much needed calm.
+Used correctly an assistant can become a source of much-needed calm.